simgrid/simgrid/docs/source/tuto_s4u.rst

 .................................

-Not all messages are equally informative, so you probably want to change most of the ``XBT_INFO`` into ``XBT_DEBUG`` so that they are hidden by default.
-You could for example show only the total number of tasks processed by default.
+Not all messages are equally informative, so you probably want to change some of the ``XBT_INFO`` into ``XBT_DEBUG`` so that they are hidden by default.
+For example, you may want to use ``XBT_INFO`` once every 100 tasks and ``XBT_DEBUG`` when sending all the other tasks.
+Or you could show only the total number of tasks processed by default.
 You can still see the debug messages as follows:

 .. code-block:: shell

-   ./masterworker examples/platforms/small_platform.xml deployment3.xml --log=msg_test.thres:debug
+   ./master-workers-lab3 small_platform.xml deployment3.xml --log=msg_test.thres:debug

 Lab 4: Understanding competing applications